fuseio/fuse-network/nethermind/OE_Migration.md

      - pass.pwd
      - UTC--[Date]--xxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx

-   > The database backup from the OpenEthereum node cannot be used for Nethermind.
+   > **Note**: The database backup from the OpenEthereum node cannot be used for Nethermind.
 It is to revert to OpenEthereum in case of migration failure.

 ## Step 3: Copying the Keystore Directory